CipherOne/swiftprotocol/README.md

 Resolving these issues, this protocol establishess 5 different account types that together, fullfil these different responsibilities.

 ### The UBIC Account
-The Universal Basic Income Corporation's account is the source of all Universal Basic Income Tokens (UBITs), from which UBITs may be distributed from time to time, to each Citizen.
+The Universal Basic Income Corporation's account is the initial repository of all Universal Basic Income Tokens (UBITs) generated by UBIC's, from which UBITs may be distributed from time to time, to each Citizen.

 ### Citizens
 Citizens are humans that have been validated by an [Identity Provider](#identity-providers).
 Citizens have the ability to add UBIT claims to the UBIC blockchain once every day (days begin and end at midnight UTC; one 24 hour period), and/or once a week (7 x 24 hour periods).
 UBITs will be awarded based on the number of days passed--with a maximum of seven days.
 For example, if the three days have passed and a Citizen makes a claim with the current production rate at 100 UBITs eahc day, 300 UBITs will be awarded (maximum claim/award per week = 700 UBITs).